stackbit-projects/rotem-in-the-globe-c6e97/content/pages/index.md

     colors: colors-a
     testimonials:
       - quote: |
-          ## Travel is the only thing you buy that makes you richer
+          ## "Travel is the only thing you buy that makes you richer"
         name: Carla Rogers
         title: Happy customer
         image: